bnaman50/center-pixel-model/README.md

 ## Takeaways
 Out experiemnts with this toy datset/mpdel helped us better understand the workings of the heatmap methods and figure out failure modes of various methods.
 For example, `Input x Gradient` method will give zero relevance to the grey (ImageNet black) pixels regardless of their expected relevance because of the multiplication with input pixels.
-This can be seen in case of the following plot even on an ImageNet model.
+This can be seen in case of the following plot even on an ImageNet model albeit in an extreme scenario.
+As the grey-patch grows, heatmap becomes zero.
-![alt text](/results/growing_patch.png?raw=true "Sample Output")
+![alt text](/results/growing_patch.png?raw=true "Sample Output") P.S. - To the authors credit, this part was mentioned in [SmoothGrad](https://arxiv.org/abs/1706.03825) paper but it was something that was easily missable which we later realized :sweat_smile:.